"The Fall Feasts of the Lord" (last 3 of 7)

 Yom Kippur / Atonement: (sundown to sundown) 24th - 25th September, 2023

 Sukkot/ Tabernacles: (sundown to sundown) 29th September - 06th October, 2023

 The Great Day is the 8th Day of Tabernacles: (sundown) 06th - 07th October, 2023

 Shalom Partner and Friend of

-The Biblical Year 5782 which ends on the 25th September, 2021 and on the new Biblical Year 5783 begins on "Rosh HaShanah" on the evening of the 25th September, 2022!
+The Biblical Year 5783 which ends on the 15th September, 2023.
+The NEW Biblical Year 5784 will then begin on "Rosh HaShanah" - Feast of Trumpets the evening as the sun sets the 15th September, 2023!
 As summer winds down in

 On the 28th September, 2015 at the beginning of the Feast of Tabernacles the last (Lunar Tetrad of the four) "Blood Moon" occurred ....on that day and made this year very special.
 The Shemitah (Sabbatical) Year also ended in the Biblical Year - 5775 which ran from Rosh Ha-Shanah 25th September, 2014 until the evening of 13th September 2015.
 And, that meant that the following Biblical Year - 5776 (2015 - 2016) would begin with a Jubilee Year (50th) for the Jewish nation - Israel!